Low-emission zone: Indonesia

 The first LEZ in Indonesia is implemented at the old downtown of Jakarta, the Kota Tua Jakarta.
 It was first implemented on 8 February 2021 after having a trial run from 18-23 December 2020.
 The city government chose Kota Tua Jakarta as an LEZ in order to reduce air pollution on the site due to its rich historical value.
 Air pollution is concerned to damage the structure of old buildings within the site.
 The LEZ implementation is permanent and only TransJakarta buses, bicycles, pedestrians, and vehicles with special marker are allowed to enter the streets of the old town.

 Beside that, LEZ is also implemented at the surrounding area of Tebet Eco Park in South Jakarta.
 Unlike the previous one in Kota Tua, LEZ in Tebet Eco Park is only implemented on weekends and public holidays.
 Residents or workers in the surrounding area of the park have to place a sticker with QR code on their vehicle.

 Italy

 Italy has LEZs that are applicable to all vehicles.

 There are combined LEZs and urban road tolling schemes in Milan and Palermo as well as low emission zones with differing standards and time periods.
 The latter are mainly found in north Italy, but also in mid Italy and Sicily.
 Some limited traffic zones are also aimed at limiting pollution levels.

+LEZs are in the legal framework of the Zona a traffico limitato (Limited traffic zone), which is a general prohibition on vehicular traffic in a designated area, with exceptions outlined in the road sign warning the driver of the start of such an area.
+There is, as of 2026, no differentiation in the signage between an LEZ limited traffic zone and a non-LEZ limited traffic zone and drivers are supposed to deduce from the list of exempted vehicles if they are viable to transit.